solvia-labs/solvia/docs/src/cli/choose-a-cluster.md

 title: Connecting to a Cluster
 ---

-See [Solana Clusters](../clusters.md) for general information about the available clusters.
+See [Solvia Clusters](../clusters.md) for general information about the available clusters.

 ## Configure the command-line tool

-You can check what cluster the Solana command-line tool (CLI) is currently targeting by running the following command:
+You can check what cluster the Solvia command-line tool (CLI) is currently targeting by running the following command:

 ```bash